Bronze Fonz

 The Bronze Fonz is a public artwork by American artist Gerald P. Sawyer, located on the Milwaukee Riverwalk in downtown Milwaukee, Wisconsin.
 The Bronze Fonz depicts Henry Winkler as "The Fonz," a character in the 1970s television series Happy Days, which was set in Milwaukee.

 Description

-The sculpture, made of bronze, depicts actor Henry Winkler as he appeared in his role as Arthur Fonzarelli (also known as "Fonzie" or "The Fonz").
+The sculpture, made of bronze, depicts actor Henry Winkler as he appeared in his role as Arthur Fonzarelli (more commonly known as "Fonzie" or "The Fonz").
 Fonzarelli was an iconic character in the 1970s television show Happy Days, a sitcom about a family in 1950s–1960s Milwaukee.
-He stands in his usual attire, a leather jacket and jeans, and gives a two-handed thumbs up gesture, as he often did in Happy Days.
+He stands in his usual attire: a leather jacket, white T-shirt, and jeans, and gives a two-handed thumbs up gesture, as he often did in Happy Days.

 The statue is located on the Milwaukee Riverwalk, just south of Wells Street.
 It is accompanied by an inscription that lists donors who contributed to the Bronze Fonz project.